semi-colons/order-summary-component/README.md

 ## Other details
-Using only HTML and CSS with no third party frameworks for this solution attempt
+Using only HTML and CSS with no third party frameworks for this solution attempt.
+Mobile first design